 “I will vote for those who can solve the issue of Preah Vihear temple immediately after they take power,” Lam Chanvanda, a 56-year-old businessman, said as he stood in a long queue of voters.

 “Before I was never interested in the border, but now it is in my heart.”

 Thousands of soldiers from both sides are facing off near the 11th-century Khmer temple.
 Foreign ministers from the two nations are set to meet on Monday in hopes of resolving the deal.

 Hun Sen has accused Thailand of ignoring international law and threatening regional peace by sending troops into the disputed zone around the temple.

-Previous polls held in Cambodia, have been hit by violence.
+Previous polls held in Cambodia have been marred by violence.
 Scores of people – mainly opposition supporters and activists – were killed or beaten in the run-up to elections in 1998.

-Election monitors say political violence has diminished greatly compared to past polls, however, unequal access to the media is being criticised.
+Election monitors say political violence has diminished greatly compared to past polls, but unequal access to the media is still a problem.